-Winifred has more than 20 years of experience studying bat ecology and conservation biology.
-She has published more than 60 scientific research papers and is a recognized global expert on bat ecology and conservation.
-Her research background includes studies on how bat populations respond to natural and anthropogenic perturbations, including high-impact research on White-nose Syndrome and the impacts of climate and global change on bats.
+Dr. Frick has more than 20 years of experience studying bat ecology and conservation biology.
+She has published more than 80 scientific research papers and is a recognized global expert on bat ecology and conservation.
+She directs high-priority research and development of scalable solutions for achieving meaningful conservation outcomes for bats, including research on the threat of climate change, the disease White-nose Syndrome, and contributing conservation evidence to protect bats globally.

-Winifred is an Associate Research Professor in Ecology and Evolutionary Biology at the University of California, Santa Cruz.
+Dr. Frick is an Associate Adjunct Professor in Ecology and Evolutionary Biology at the University of California, Santa Cruz.
 She received her Ph.D. from Oregon State University and a bachelor’s degree from the University of California, Santa Cruz in Environmental Studies.
-She was a postdoctoral scholar with Dr. Tom Kunz at Boston University.

 Kevin Pierson is the principal conservation leader, manager, and planner for Bat Conservation International (BCI).
 He is responsible for the vision, oversight, planning and implementation of a comprehensive conservation program that charts a path for growth in BCI’s conservation impact and global conservation reach.